-The reassessment for FCR-D consists of the tests in Subsection 4.5.1 and Subsection 4.5.2, for entities providing FCR-D upwards.
+The reassessment for FCR-D upwards consists of the tests in Subsection 4.5.1 and Subsection 4.5.2.

-The reassessment for FCR-D consists of the tests in Subsection 4.5.4 and Subsection 4.5.5, for entities providing FCR-D downwards.
+The reassessment for FCR-D downwards consists of the tests in Subsection 4.5.3 and Subsection 4.5.4.